 Alternative treatments are often used as a supplement to traditional therapy.
 Some of these therapies include acupuncture, herbal medicine, folk medicine, particular diets, faith healing, chiropractor, naturopathy, massage and music therapy.

 Scientists have learned more about the DNA causing the pancreatic cancer when there is no family history.
 Surprisingly, in these cases the cancer cells initially grow slowly over a three year period.
 Researches are working to develop tests to detect these cells.

 The bulk of the research is focused on new combinations of chemotherapy.
 Since scientists have learned that pancreatic cancer cells are different from normal cells, they are developing new drugs that specifically target these cancer cells.

 Pancreatic Cancer Survival Rate

-The American Cancer Society ranks all four stages of pancreatic cancer with a one year survival rate at 20 percent and a five year rate of only four percent.
+The American Cancer Society ranks all four stages of pancreatic cancer with the five year survival rate at 9 percent and a five year rate of only four percent.
 Patients with smaller tumors when diagnosed have a better prognosis.